noamkanonich/connectycube-documentation/README.md

 ```

 ### Remove Users
-Important note: Only group chat owner can remove other users from group chat.
+**- Important note: Only group chat owner can remove other users from group chat.**

 ```javascript
 const dialogId = "5356c64ab35c12bd3b108a41";